 Voltage or power ratings

-Now and then, you’ll find numbers related to power needs for different parts of the motherboard.
-This info can be key for power troubleshooting or when tweaking your setup.
+Sometimes you’ll see numbers that tell you what power is needed for different parts of the motherboard.
+This is important for solving power issues or when changing your system.